total-typescript/total-typescript-book/book-content/book.md

 Hovering over `null` shows us the following error message:

 ```
 Argument of type 'null' is not assignable to parameter of type 'string'.
 ```

-Normally we wouldn't explicitly call the `getUsername` function with `null`, but it's important that we handle `null` values appropriately.
+Normally we wouldn't explicitly call the `getUsername` function with `null`, but in this case it's important that we handle `null` values.
 For example, we might be getting the `username` from a user record in a database, and the user might or might not have a name depending on how they signed up.

 Currently, the `username` parameter only accepts a `string` type, and the check for `null` isn't doing anything.
-Update the type definition so the errors are resolved and the function can handle `null` values.
+Update the function parameter's type so the errors are resolved and the function can handle `null` .

 #### Exercise 2: Restricting Function Parameters